Whicoluvsu/camscan/README.md

 5. Check `found_cameras.txt` periodically for new discoveries
 6. Monitor `camera_screenshots/` for visual confirmation
 7. Use a wired connection for stability
+8. Some cameras may require multiple auth attempts
+9. Screenshots are only saved for accessible cameras
+10. Failed auth attempts are logged but not retried